September 30, 2022

 - Low Income Assistance Program

-LIAP helps HEAP eligible households and renters with their electric utility bills.
-Community Action Agencies accepts customer applications for LIAP as part of the HEAP application process.
+LIAP helps HEAP eligible households and renters with their electric utility bills and has been expanded this year by the Public Utilities Commission.
+Community Action Agencies accept customer applications for LIAP as part of the HEAP application process.

 - Natural Gas Customer Discounts